BattletechModders/ModTek/doc/LOGGING.md

 - Provides filter options to determine what does or does not get into the log.
 - Formats a log message so that it includes a logger name, nicely formatted time, thread id if not on main thread, log message and possibly an exception.
 - Uses a high precision timer, to allow 1/10 of microsecond precision (10^-7) for time stamps instead of milliseconds (10^-3).
-- Supports adding additional log files.
-(TODO allow mods to define the log files directly in mod.json, right now only possible via `ModTek/config.json`)
+- Supports adding additional log files through `ModTek/config.json`.
 - Added more log levels, use "200" for Trace logging and "250" for Fatal logging.
 In C# enums are ints, so casting a integer to HBS' LogLevel is valid, `(LogLevel)200`.
 - Log rotation per game start.
 Logs are rotated to survive at least one other start, logs that end with `.1` are from a previous application start.